gzheng0214/CS460Photoshare/README.txt

 For graders, please create a password.txt file in the same directory as the app.py file that has your database's
         password and nothing else in it ( ideally, no new lines, spaces, or anything like that ).
-If this does not work, you can email us ( Michael: mra88@bu.edu ), or you can always just change the #PASSWORD in app.py manually.
+If this does not work, you can email us ( Michael: mra88@bu.edu, Gavin: gzheng@bu.edu ), or you can always just change the #PASSWORD in app.py manually.